Manethpak/image-transform/README.md

 - Compress images with configurable quality
 - Convert images to base64 (with or without data URI)
+- Decode base64 from files back to images
 - Resize images while compressing
 - Support for multiple formats: JPEG, PNG, WebP
 - Show compression statistics